Why NZ Olive Leaf Is a Heart Health Powerhouse

 That’s right.
-Everee #5, your go-to collagen source for healthy aging, not only comes packed with more muscle, joint, and brain-friendly amino acids than conventional collagens, it also contains oleuropein, a polyphenolic bioactive from New Zealand olive tree leaves.
+Everee #5, your go-to collagen source for healthy ageing, not only comes packed with more muscle-, joint- and brain-supporting amino acids than conventional collagens, it also contains oleuropein — a powerful polyphenol derived from New Zealand olive tree leaves.

-What is oleuropein and what does it do?
+What is oleuropein and how does it support heart health?

-Recent clinical studies have also demonstrated that oleuropein helps prevent myocardial injury (6) by enhancing the production of nitric oxide, a molecule that widens blood vessels and improves blood flow.
-This, in turn, prevents tissue damage caused by low oxygen levels (2).
+Clinical studies have also shown that oleuropein helps prevent myocardial injury (6) by increasing nitric oxide production.
+Nitric oxide widens blood vessels, improves blood flow and reduces tissue damage caused by low oxygen levels (2).

-A 2022 animal study (7) even found that oleuropein not only improves inflammatory and oxidative markers but also prevents postmenopausal osteoporosis.
-It was discovered that oleuropein prevents bone resorption by regulating the expression of important proteins OPG/RANKL.
+A 2022 animal study (7) further found that oleuropein not only improves inflammatory and oxidative markers, but may also help prevent postmenopausal osteoporosis by regulating key bone-remodelling proteins (OPG/RANKL).

 What’s the take-home message?